-When I first started to understand my weight fluctuations, I often struggled to remember key dietary terminology to enable me to choose the food I needed.
-To compound my confusion, there were and still are plenty of “fad” diets out their giving conflicting information on what to and what not to eat.
+When you first start to understand weight and fitness goals, it can often difficult to remember key dietary terminology to enable you to choose the food you need.
+To compound the confusion, there are plenty of “fad” diets out there giving conflicting information on what to and what not to eat.

-The first thing to get your head around is the 6 nutrients.
-Don’t worry too much about them being a nutrient, I just think of them as nutritious, so therefore they are needed.
+The first thing to understand is the 6 nutrients.
+Don’t worry too much about them being a nutrient, just think of them as nutritious, so therefore they are needed.

-I also hear that fibre is the 7th nutrient, but I believe fibre is technically derived from carbs.
+Fibre is often referred to as the 7thnutrient, but fibre is technically derived from carbs.

 Carbs are broken down into two main categories: simple and complex.

 What is Good & What is Bad

 Complex is good and simple is not so good.